30 True Crime Documentaries That Will Make Your Jaw Drop

 Add these true crime documentaries to your must-watch list

 If you’re a fan of true crime, you know how easy it is to get sucked into the stories.
 That’s why there are so many true crime movies and true crime podcasts out there—people want to know what happened in these cases, and why.
 True crime documentaries, in particular, share details of true crime cases that people may not have known before.
-If you’re looking to get lost down a rabbit hole (or two), here are 30 true crime documentaries guaranteed to make your jaw drop and head spin.
+If you’re looking to get lost down a rabbit hole (or two), here are 30 true crime documentaries on Netflix, Hulu, and other streaming platforms guaranteed to make your jaw drop and head spin.

 Night Stalker: The Hunt For a Serial Killer